eddyizm/UFO_FastAPI/README.md

 ## Set up Python Environment

 Create a virtual environment for this project where `env` is the name of the new virtual environment aka folder.
-You can name this anything you want but make it is in your `.gitignore` so you don't check it into source control.
+You can name this anything you want but make sure it is in your `.gitignore` so you don't check it into source control.

 ```
 # change directory into new repo